Recipe Overview

 • Switch up the veggies.
 Other root vegetables, like parsnips, turnips, and sweet potatoes, will work with this crockpot whole chicken too.
 Whole mushrooms are great, too.
 You want a firm vegetable that will stand up to a long cooking time.
 Soft vegetables with a high water content such as zucchini, tomatoes, or eggplant won’t work well.
 They’ll get too mushy.

 • Oven method: If you prefer using your oven to a slow cooker, try my roasted chicken recipe.
-It’s similar to this one.

 • Don’t want to make a whole chicken?
 Try my crockpot chicken and rice.
-It’s super easy and it includes veggies, too.
+It’s super easy and includes veggies, too.

 Piece of chicken on a fork, vegetables and potatoes in the background.